wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Recursive Resolvers SHOULD limit the number of total different
       networks that they keep in cache.

-   o  Recursive Resolvers MUST never send an ECS option with a SOURCE
+   o  Recursive Resolvers MUST NOT send an ECS option with a SOURCE
       PREFIX-LENGTH providing more bits in the ADDRESS than they are willing to cache responses for.